sealchain-project/sealchain/crypto/README.md

-# cardano-sl-crypto
+# sealchain-crypto

-The cryptographic primitives used in Cardano SL.
+The cryptographic primitives used in Sealchain.

 * A simplified interface to access the AES encryption functionality in the [cryptonite] library.
 It uses AES256 CTR mode with IV = 0.